Actindo-AG/Documentation/RetailSuiteAccounting/Overview/02_Features.md

 ## Actindo digital payments hub

-**Automated payment processes with the payments and accounting module**
+**Automated payment processes with the payment processing and accounting module**
-The automatic processing and booking of payments are important success and efficiency factors for companies.
-Especially when orders are received from several sales channels and different payment methods are offered via external service providers.
-By linking the *Accounting* and *Payments* modules, the *Actindo Core1 Platform* enables a holistic automated process flow from the receipt of payments, through processing, to the final allocation of incoming payments.
-Our *Payments processing* module acts as a link between payment providers and Actindo accounting.
+The automatic processing and posting of payments are important success and efficiency factors for companies,  especially when orders are received from several sales channels and different payment methods are offered via external service providers.
+By linking the *Accounting* and *Payment processing* modules, the *Actindo Core1 Platform* enables a holistic automated process flow from the receipt of payments, through processing, to the final allocation of incoming payments.
+Our *Payment processing* module acts as a link between payment providers and Actindo accounting.

-[comment]: <> (Finance team lead: stimmt das so?)